Our three-year project in partnership with the Robin Hood Foundation Mobility LABs is designed to mobilize households in Harvey, IL out of poverty.

 Residents and community stakeholders identified lack of Youth Engagement as a major contributor to poverty, crime, mental health challenges, and a range of other issues in Harvey.
 So, we got to work collaborating with teens, young adults, partner organizations, and local businesses to build new programs and initiatives centered around meaningful engagement.

 Summer internship program

 Youth need plenty of things to do in the community year-round.
-They believe having structured activities and opportunities will help them feel more connected, while decreasing violence.
+They believe having structured activities and opportunities will help them feel more connected while decreasing violence.

 Since launching in May 2021, Uplift Harvey has established a local garden and held resource fairs, distributing funds to fuel engaging, revitalizing activities and events.
-Hundreds of residents of all ages have been engaged via Uplift Harvey.
+Thousands of residents of all ages have been engaged via Uplift Harvey.

 Getting involved in government makes people feel empowered to create change.
 Understanding location politics and policies, as well as how to connect with local officials, helps us make sense of the world and feel inspired to change it.

 Uplift Harvey increased youth knowledge about local government by 47%, equipping them with the problem-solving skills and information needed for grassroots change.